 Faculty Member

 Chris Ramos is currently serving as Director of Bands at Utah Valley University in Orem, Utah.
 He conducts the UVU Wind Symphony and directs instrumental studies within the music education area.
-Prior to academia, Chris served as a band director at Dalat International School in Penang, Malaysia.
+Prior to working in higher education, Chris served as a high school and middle school band director at Dalat International School in Penang, Malaysia.
 He is also an active scholar working at the intersection of wind band studies, disability theory, and music education.
-He holds degrees from The Hartt School where he studied with Glen Adsit and Edward Cumming, the University of New Mexico where he studied with Eric Rombach-Kendall, and from Texas A&M University-Commerce where he studied with Phillip Clements, Luis Sanchez, and Mike Morrow.
-An avid supporter of new music, he has been part of several commissioning projects and has recorded with both the Naxos and Summit record labels.
+He holds degrees from The Hartt School where he studied with Glen Adsit and Edward Cumming, the University of New Mexico where he studied with Eric Rombach-Kendall, and from East Texas A&M University where he studied with Phillip Clements, Luis Sanchez, and Mike Morrow.
+An avid supporter of new music, he has been part of several commissioning projects and has recorded with the Naxos, Parma, and Summit record labels.
 He is an active member in the College Band Directors National Association, Utah Music Educators Association, American Musicological Society, and National Association for Music Education.

 Major: Instrumental Conducting